 2 cups of cold milk

-Place about 1 Tablespoon of the remaining crushed cookies into the bottom of each cup
+While the pudding mixture thickens, add one Tablespoon of the crushed cookies to the bottom of each cup.

-Put cups into the refrigerator for about one hour to chill them.
+Put dirt cups into the refrigerator for about one hour to chill them.

 Super Easy-No Hassel Tip:

 Buy prepared pudding cups and then add the toppings.

 Add layers of pudding and layers of oreo cookie crumbs to the cup.

 You can also substitute for your favorite candy: